-Tom is Director of independent publisher and arts producer Penned in the Margins.
+Tom is Director of Penned in the Margins, a multi-award-winning independent publisher and arts producer which joined Arts Council England’s National Portfolio in 2015.
 From 2008 to 2011 he was co-Director of London Word Festival, for which he commissioned and produced a wide range of productions and events, receiving a Paul Hamlyn Foundation Breakthrough Award for his work.
-Tom started his career at East London arts consultancy the hub, and has worked with a variety of organisations in the arts including the Free Word Centre where he was part-time Digital Editor 2011-12.
+Tom started his career at East London arts consultancy the hub, and has worked with a variety of organisations in the arts including Free Word Centre where he was Digital Editor 2011-12.
 He was a Board Member of the Poetry Book Society 2009-2013 and is currently a Board Member of Inpress Books.
 He writes the occasional review for Exeunt Theatre Magazine.

 - Dark Islands, Test Centre, 2015

 - Flood Drain, Annexe Press, 2014

 - How To Build A City, Salt Publishing, 2009